 I decided that given all the potential conflicts and differences in a relationship, I’d choose religious differences — particularly since Joe was not particularly committed to Catholicism and was perfectly happy to raise Jewish children — over something potentially more intractable.

-Of course religion is not our only difference: like any married couple we bicker about minor childrearing issues, money matters, him working too many hours, whose turn it is to do the laundry and so forth.
+Of course religion is not our only difference: like any married couple we bicker about minor childrearing issues, money matters, him working too many hours, who’s turn it is to do the laundry and so forth.

 I don’t want to minimize the challenges that being interfaith can pose for many couples.
 For us, however, the many things we do share – such as our passion for history, good writing, vegetarian food, New York City and of course our kids — more than compensate.

 Now if he were a football fan, I might feel differently…

 (For more “In the Mix,” including an archive of monthly columns about intermarriage, go to http://intermarried.wordpress.com)